mantoni/eslint_d.js/README.md

 This runs `eslint` in under `50ms`!

-**Tip** For additional speed, did you know that you can lint only files that have changed ?
+**Tip** For additional speed, did you know that you can lint only files that have changed?
 This is a feature of normal `eslint`, but it also works from `eslint_d`.
-Run :
+Run:

 ```bash
 $ eslint_d . --cache